Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 A `ParquetDataNode^` data node is a specific data node used to model [Parquet](https://parquet.apache.org/) file data.
 To add a new _Parquet_ data node configuration, the `Config.configure_parquet_data_node()^` method can be used.
-In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), the following parameters can be provided:
+In addition to the generic parameters described in [Data node configuration](data-node-config.md) section, the following parameters can be provided:

 -   _**default_path**_ is a mandatory parameter and represents the default Parquet path to the file or directory used by Taipy to read and write the data.